Latest visiting guidance

 Key information

-• Visitors are required to wear surgical face masks covering their nose and mouth where there is a high-risk of transmission of contagious respiratory infection.
-So you’ll still be required to wear a mask:
+- Visitors may be advised to wear surgical face masks covering their nose and mouth where there is a high-risk of transmission of contagious respiratory infection.
+You may be asked to wear a mask:

 – If you are visiting an area where there’s an outbreak (or suspected outbreak) of contagious respiratory infection.